 Sauteed garlic is a beautiful and wonderful sense for the tastebuds.
 It creates flavor and adds a bit of complexity to any recipe.
 You can saute sliced garlic, crushed or whole garlic.
 Today we're going to learn how to sauteed sliced garlic.

 It's interesting because sauteing garlic is super simple, but you got to know how to do it.
 Garlic is my all-time favorite vegetable, and I love cooking with it.
+Heck, I even roast garlic bulbs in my air fryer.
 Before you get started, check your garlic and make sure that it is still good.
 We wrote an article about how to tell when garlic is bad.

 Tip: if you are sauteing garlic with other vegetables add the garlic last.
 Garlic Cooks fast, so be careful not to overcook it.